AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/IAttributeValueType/AttributeTypeDefiningAttribute.md

 IAttributeValueType.AttributeTypeDefiningAttribute Property
 ===========================================================
-AutomationML 2.1 APIGets the attribute, which specifies the attribute data type for the attribute values.
+Gets the attribute, which specifies the attribute data type for the attribute values.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)